-Programmatic is a hot topic in the advertising world.
-But honestly, how it is defined and what is or is not “programmatic” is often unclear.
-Hopefully after reading this you’ll not only get an understanding of what programmatic advertising actually is, but also learn tips for picking the right partner and running successful programmatic advertising campaigns.
+Programmatic advertising is a hot topic in the ad world.
+But honestly, how it is defined and what is or is not “programmatic advertising” is often unclear.
+Hopefully after reading this post you’ll not only get an understanding of what programmatic advertising actually is, but also learn tips for picking the right marketing partner and running successful programmatic advertising campaigns.

 Programmatic advertising refers to buying and selling ad inventory in real time, using an auction-based software, rather than manual negotiations.
 This gives an advertiser the ability to pay for impressions based on the value of the eyeballs viewing their ad instead of a flat CPM across all impressions on a website.

 The software sends a bid for the ad view based on the value the advertiser has assigned to a variety of variables such as time of day, device, website, and audience cookie details, among others.
 This increases both the targeting and efficiency of advertising.

 There are countless ways to run programmatic ads.
 But there are also countless ways to get fooled in the programmatic advertising world.

 If you’ve ever taken a dive into the marketing technology landscape supergraphic, you’ve likely noticed how many companies fall under the “display and programmatic advertising” categorization.
 There are also a ton of companies that fall under that categorization that didn’t make the cut to be on the graphic.
 And unfortunately, with the broad way these companies often describe their services, it’s super difficult to decipher their differences.